Master of Education in Curriculum and Instruction Online

 Courses

-Take a look at the master’s in curriculum and instruction online coursework
+Take a look at the online master’s in curriculum and instruction coursework

 To earn the Master of Education in Curriculum and Instruction online, you must complete the following core courses (18 credit hours) and choose six electives (18 credit hours) for a total of 36 credit hours.
 In addition to the electives listed below, you may also take advisor-approved electives.
 Your advisor will assist you with a degree plan to meet your career goals.